2024 United States House of Representatives elections in Michigan: District 10

 The 10th district is based primarily in southeastern Michigan's Macomb County, taking in Warren and Sterling Heights, as well as a small portion of eastern Oakland County.
 The incumbent is Republican John James, who was elected with 48.8% of the vote in 2022.
-For the 2024 election, this district was considered to be one of the most competitive in the state as James was elected with a 0.5% margin.
+For the 2024 election, this district was considered to be one of the most competitive in the state as James had been elected two years previously with a 0.5% margin.
 However, he expanded upon that in the 2024 election, winning with a 6.1% margin.
 Uniquely, all four nominee candidates were the same as the previous election.